-Once again the Montana Department of Labor & Industry, Department of Revenue, Department of Health & Human Services and Montana Employer Support of the Guard & Reserve in partnership with local Chamber of Commerce, Job Service Employee Committees (JSEC), and Montana State University are hosting the Assistance for Business Clinics statewide.
+Once again the Montana Department of Labor & Industry, Department of Revenue, Department of Health & Human Services and Montana Employer Support of the Guard & Reserve in partnership with local Chamber of Commerce, Job Service Employee Committees (JSEC), and Montana State University are hosting the Assistance for Business Clinics (ABC) statewide.

 This hands-on clinic is specially designed to assist New & Established employers, accountants, bookkeepers, human resource professionals & lawyers by providing a broader understanding and/or steps to implement the latest changes to various law, rules and regulations.
 Attendees will also receive reference materials including but not limited to the following areas: